 The primary reason for A4M’s success is due to the quality of its education.
 This is what MMI is instrumental in providing.

 Metabolic Medical Institute (MMI) was founded in 2014 as the branch of A4M that houses and contains all of the advanced medical education available to practitioners and allied health professionals.

-The offered education ranges from Certifications in brain fitness and nutrition to sports management and addiction, to Fellowship Programs in Metabolic and Nutritional Medicine, Integrative Medicine, Aesthetics, Integrative Cancer, and Stem Cell Therapies.
+MMI offers education that ranges from Certifications in brain fitness and nutrition to sports management and addiction, in addition to Fellowship Programs in Metabolic and Nutritional Medicine, Integrative Medicine, Aesthetics, Integrative Cancer, and Stem Cell Therapies.

 A4M is a nonprofit organization, established in 1992 by Founding Doctors Ronald Klatz and Robert Goldman.

 A4M has been the driving force in many ‘firsts.’
 Before the term “anti-aging” was known or popularized, A4M was providing practitioners a place in which to learn more about making concrete, tangible differences in modern medicine.

 For years, A4M has paved the way for health care practitioners and providers to be leaders, and to transition from practicing a broken model of medicine to a form of healthcare that focuses on the patient holistically—rather than a cluster of organs or symptoms.
 For nearly 27 years, A4M has worked to break down the walls and hurdles that healthcare professionals have faced: whether it be widespread physician burnout, managed care rules, insurance constraints, or medical reimbursement cuts and government regulations.